JSchenk8/Vorboss/README.md

 This will open it on localhost:8000.

+I put my API key and the base name in a .env file, so if you are sharing this on Github you will have to enter your own keys.

 ## Choices

 I chose to separate the two teams, using a modal and local storage.
 This way, when somebody opens the microsight for the first time they have the choice to say which team they're working in.
 However, I gave them the choice to change team in the navbar so that they don't have to manually clear local storage.